corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/node-database.md

 The Corda platform, and the installed CorDapps store their data in a relational database (see [State Persistence](../../../../../../../en/platform/corda/4.9/enterprise/cordapps/state-persistence.md)).

-Corda Enterprise supports a range of commercial 3rd party databases: Azure SQL, SQL Server, Oracle, and PostgreSQL.
+Corda: Enterprise Edition  supports a range of commercial 3rd party databases: Azure SQL, SQL Server, Oracle, and PostgreSQL.
 This document provides an overview of required database permissions, related ways to create database schema objects, and explains how a Corda node verifies the correct database schema version.